 He is an experienced and recognised expert witness, and has presented evidence before Councils, Environment Court and Boards of Inquiry.
 He is available as an independent RMA Commissioner.

-He is a Registered Member of the New Zealand Institute of Landscape Architects, having served as their immediate past president.
-More recently, he lead the preparation of NZILA's submission on the proposed Natural and Built Environments Act.
+He is a Fellow and Registered Member of the New Zealand Institute of Landscape Architects.
+He has served two terms as president of NZILA, and recently led the preparation of their submission on the proposed Natural and Built Environments Act.

 Shannon is currently renovating his Chapman Taylor house with partner Sue, and as travel abroad is currently not happening, they are taking the time to explore the corners of Aotearoa New Zealand.

 Lizzie graduated with a Bachelor of Architectural Studies in Landscape Architecture from Victoria University in 2016.
 She specialises in the development of strategic plans and visual representations, and the preparation of engaging documents.